Alums to address Auburn Class of '20

 Two of Auburn University’s most distinguished alumni will return to their alma mater to speak at the May 2 and 3 spring commencement ceremonies.

-Dave Clark '96, senior vice president of worldwide operations at Amazon, and Joe Forehand Jr. '71, former CEO and chairman of Accenture, will headline the ceremonies, which should include 5,000 new graduates.
+Dave Clark, class of ’96 and senior vice president of worldwide operations at Amazon, and Joe Forehand Jr., class of ’71 and former CEO and chairman of Accenture, will headline the ceremonies, which should include 5,000 new graduates.

 “We are honored that Dave Clark and Joe Forehand have accepted our invitation to speak at Auburn’s spring graduation ceremonies,” said Auburn President Jay Gogue.
 “In addition to being extraordinary leaders, Dave and Joe bring a wealth of professional experience and personal wisdom that I am confident will connect with our graduates.”